Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Network Configuration for Accessibility

-If you want people outside your network to join your Palworld server, you’ll need to forward port 8211 (both TCP and UDP) to the computer running the server.
+If you want people outside your network to join your Palworld server, you’ll need to forward port 8211 (both TCP and UDP) to the cTo allow other people (not in your network) to be included in your Palworld Server, port 8211 (TCP and UDP) will have to be forwarded into the computer that is running the server.
 Here’s how to do that:

-• First, find your router’s IP address.
-It’s usually printed on the router somewhere, or you can check your network settings.
+• In the first step, locate the IP address of your router.
+You can find it normally printed on the router somewhere, or you can look at your network settings.

-• Open a browser and type that IP into the address bar to access the router’s admin page.
+• Open a browser and enter that IP into the address bar to get the router into the administration page.

-• Log in with your router username and password (again, usually printed on the router or in its manual).
+• Enter your router user name and password (this is normally printed on the router or in the manual).

 • Service Name: Call it something like “Palworld Server” or whatever you want